-- 1. Review Mrs Follin Mrs Grange and Miss McCormack - 2.
+- 1. Review Mrs Birchall, Mrs Grange and Miss McCormack - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations. - 3.
-Parent/stakeholder consultation parents and any interested parties were invited to attend meetings about the policy. - 4.
-Pupil consultation we investigated what exactly pupils want from their Relationship Sex and Health Education. - 5.
 Ratification once amendments were made, the policy was shared with governors and ratified.